hellentxs/hellentxs.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Xiaosu Tian is a PhD candidate of Sociology at the University of Oregon.
+She uses computational and historical methods to understand how cultural politics of "nature" influence economic activities.